julianghionoiu/web-accelerate-blog/source/_posts/2018-04-10-proof-that-10x-developers-exist.md

 Seeing that 2x and 3x differences are quite common, this opens up two strategies for improving the performance of a team:
 1. **Raising the bar** by applying objective assessments during the hiring process to identify 2x and 3x developers
-2. **Investment in training** targeted at improving the team's coding technique.
+2. **Investment in training** targeted at improving the team's development capability.
 Judging from the data set, a 2x improvement is achievable.

 The coding challenge is focused on coding skill, but a developer has to possess a broader set of skills:
 - Ability to work with legacy code